 Bitcoin transactions are pretty fast!

 Some of the largest cryptocurrencies (by market capitalization) include bitcoin, ether (ethereum), ripple (XRP), litecoin (LTC), and dash.
-While there are hundreds of different cryptocurrencies, only a handful can be considered to be highly tradable, well-established, and liquid.
+While there are hundreds of different cryptocurrencies, only a handful can be considered highly tradable, well-established, and liquid.